olcf/olcf-user-docs/services_and_applications/slate/troubleshooting/fix-writable-directories.rst

 Build a New Image
 ^^^^^^^^^^^^^^^^^

-If you need to run a container in a project and mount NCCS home and project areas then we will need to build an new container and modify permissions to allow the project user the container will be running as to access the filesystem of the image.
+If you need to run a container in a project and mount NCCS home and project areas, then we will need to build a new container and modify permissions to allow it to access the filesystem of the image.

 We will use OpenShift to build a new image based on the upstream one and change owner of the directories that need to be writable during container execution.
-Here is an example ``Dockerfile`` which derives from an upstream image and changes ownership of directories to the user id that the container will run as in the cluster.
+Here is an example ``Dockerfile`` which derives from an upstream image and changes ownership of directories to the user id (UID) that the container will run as in the cluster.

-For example, if we are using the UID ``63114`` for our NCCS project user and we need to write to ``/opt/application-data`` during the runtime of the container image we could do this:
+For example, if we are using the UID ``63114`` for our NCCS project user and we need to write to ``/opt/application-data`` during the runtime of the container image, we could do this:

 .. code-block:: Dockerfile